 Your truck is designed with a tilted floorboard and padding in the operator area.
-You drive your truck by standing sideways and leaning back against the pad.
+Some models include a folding seat.
+You drive your truck by standing or sitting sideways and leaning back against the pads.
 This, along with your hands on the controls and feet on the pedals/pad, gives you stability.
-However, controls are located so you can vary your body position for best comfort and visibility.
+The controls are located so you can vary your body position for best comfort and visibility.